telerik/blazor-docs/components/editor/prosemirror-schema/create-new-schema.md

         EditorTools.Add(new CreateLink());

-        EditorButtonGroup seondGroup = new EditorButtonGroup(
+        EditorButtonGroup secondGroup = new EditorButtonGroup(
            new EditorNS.OrderedList(),
            new EditorNS.UnorderedList()
        );